Dhruvbam/Ticket-Booking-System/README.md

 ![Alt text](https://github.com/Dhruvbam/Ticket-Booking-System/blob/main/tbs.png)

 ## About
-The **Ticket Booking System** was developed as a final project for the Object-Oriented Programming class (CS 2365).
-The primary objective was to demonstrate proficiency in Java and object-oriented programming principles.
-This system allows users to book tickets for various events, including concerts, sports events, and theater shows.
-It features functionalities for event selection, seat booking, and user interface interactions.
+The Ticket Booking System is a Java-based application developed as a final project for the Object-Oriented Programming (CS 2365) class.
+Designed to allow users to book tickets for events like concerts, sports, and theater, this system highlights the use of Java and object-oriented principles to create an interactive, user-friendly experience.
+It provides an intuitive graphical interface for event selection, seat booking, and ticket management, utilizing Java Swing to deliver a seamless user experience.

 ## Description
-The **Ticket Booking System** is a Java-based application that provides an intuitive platform for users to book tickets for different types of events.
-The system includes modules for managing events, booking seats, and handling user interactions through a graphical user interface (GUI).
+The Ticket Booking System provides a console application experience for booking tickets across various events.
+Built with Java and Swing for the graphical user interface (GUI), it offers modules for event selection, seat booking, and user interaction.
+Through encapsulation, inheritance, and polymorphism, the system models different event types (Concert, Sports, Theater), each with unique booking options.
+The interface is designed to streamline the booking process, making it easy for users to navigate through events and finalize ticket purchases efficiently.

 ### Built With
 - <a href="https://www.java.com/" target="_blank" rel="noreferrer"><img src="https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=java&logoColor=white" width="36" height="36" alt="Java" /></a> **Java**: The core programming language used for developing the system.